joetifa2003/weaver/paper/main.typ

 == Concurrency Model
 - Node.js is single-threaded, uses an event loop and async/await, but requires explicit handling of asynchronous code and can be hard to reason about.
 - Python offers threads, asyncio, and multiprocessing, but concurrency is crippled by the GIL (Global Interpreter Lock) from full multi-threading potential.
-- Weaver is truly multi-threaded, uses lightweight green threads (Fibers), allowing concurrent code to be written in a simple, sequential style without explicit async/await, while having non-blocking I/O caipablity.
+- Weaver is truly multi-threaded, uses lightweight green threads (Fibers), allowing concurrent code to be written in a simple, sequential style without explicit async/await, while having non-blocking I/O capability.

 == Pattern Matching
 - Python and JavaScript have limited pattern matching (Python 3.10+ adds match/case, JS has destructuring).